tomlurge/converTor/docs/avro.md

  a schema file can only contain a single schema definition
  eg {"name": "favorite_number",  "type": ["int", "null"]}
    favorite_number can either be an int or null, essentially making it an optional field.

+ IDL schemata have to be build up from the back
+    since they support no forward referencing, it's not possible to start the schema with the top/outer most element and work towards the details. so start reading (and writing) them from the end.

 ## Avro MAPPINGS